Global Public Health

 Behaviour Change Communications Strategies

-As a former BBC World Service (UK international radio)/Radio 4 and Radio 3 (UK domestic radio) radio researcher and reporter, and a former NGO media adviser, I enjoy bringing together my skills and expertise in social and behavioural science with my media skills and knowledge to create media and communications campaign strategies.
-I use theories, models and approaches from social and cultural anthropology, and social, environmental, health and community psychology to underpin them and provide a guide for the change process that the strategies hope to influence.
+As a former BBC World Service (UK global radio), Radio 4 and Radio 3 (UK domestic radio) radio researcher and reporter, and a former NGO media adviser, I enjoy bringing together my skills and expertise in behavioural and social science with my media skills and knowledge to create media and communications campaign strategies.
+I use theories, models and approaches from bbehavioural science, social, environmental, health and community psychology, social and cultural anthropology and media studies to underpin them and provide a guide for the change process that the strategies hope to influence.